KamilBugnoKrk/WordTester/README.md

 ## Getting Started

 This section contains instructions on setting up the project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites